It is sad that for many people Amsterdam is no more than the Red Light District and the Coffeehouses. There are so many better reasons to go there.

 The current house is the south part of a huge double house, originally ten windows long, built around 1610 which was split in two in 1687.

-According to the Amsterdam Bureau of Monuments site, guided tours are available on Sunday afternoons.
+According to the, now defunct, Amsterdam Bureau of Monuments site, guided tours were at one time available on Sunday afternoons.

 The base of the Munttoren (Mint Tower) was part of the western tower of one of the original city gatehouses (the Regulierspoort) built in the 1480s.